parthindia47/sniffer_bot/README.md

 1. first install virtuale env : pip install virtualenv. ( use virtualenv --version to see if virualenv is installed ).
 2. Use python -V to see version.
 We need python 3 for our project. if you do not have python 3 , then install from here : https://www.python.org/downloads/mac-osx/.
-3.
+3. find the path for python3 installation in Mac : /Library/Frameworks/Python.framework/Versions/3.9/Python.bin. ( https://stackoverflow.com/questions/6767283/find-where-python-is-installed-if-it-isnt-default-dir ).
+4. virtualenv -p python3 <desired-path>.
-4. create a virtual env with python3 ( specify your python3 path ): virtualenv --python="C:\Users\a0490374\AppData\Local\Programs\Python\Python39\python.exe" sniffer_env.
+5. create a virtual env with python3 ( specify your python3 path ): virtualenv --python="C:\Users\a0490374\AppData\Local\Programs\Python\Python39\python.exe" sniffer_env.
-5. activate that virtualenv : .\sniffer_env\Scripts\activate
+6. activate that virtualenv : .\sniffer_env\Scripts\activate
-6. r.txt is availible in repo : pip install -r r.txt
+7. r.txt is availible in repo : pip install -r r.txt
-7. on 2 seperate shells run this 2 files :
+8. on 2 seperate shells run this 2 files :
    python binance_data_fetch.py
    python sniffer_bot_main_telegram_process.py
 6. deactivate that virtualenv : .\sniffer_env\Scripts\deactivate